goschtl/zope/z3c.indexer/trunk/src/z3c/indexer/README.txt

   >>> res[0] == uid
   True

-A list of to much values will return a emtpy result:
+A list of to much values will return a empty result:

   >>> allOfQuery = AllOf('setIndex', ['Iterable', 1, 2, 3])
   >>> query = SearchQuery(allOfQuery)